design-automation/mobius-mooc-generator/README.md

 The script generates a compressed .tar.gz file that can be directly imported into the edx course.
 When this file is imported, it will automatically populate all course contents.

-For the edx import to succeed, it is vital that settings in the course.xml file match teh settings in edx.
+For the edx import to succeed, it is vital that settings in the course.xml file match the settings in edx.
 `<course org="Org name" course="My Course" url_name="20192020S2"/>`

 In the edx UI for the course, under the menu 'Settings > Schedule & Details', these are named as follows: